Persistence breaches of Companies Act 2006

-Whilst there are no exceptions provided for a default under the companies legislation (for good reason) unavoidable circumstances, if properly set out and explained to the Prosecuting Solicitor (together with rapid steps to remedy the situation) may persuade the Registrar of Companies not to seek a prosecution and/or disqualification of the directors.
+While there are no exceptions provided for a default under the companies legislation (for good reason), unavoidable circumstances, if properly set out and explained to the prosecuting solicitor (together with rapid steps to remedy the situation) may persuade the Registrar of Companies not to seek a prosecution and/or disqualification of the directors.

 At Francis Wilks & Jones we are able to advise on any risk you or your business may face as a result of being subject to such circumstances or being faced by a Winding-Up Petition.